 The novel is mysterious and enchanting at times, but ponderous on occasion.
 Nevertheless, Le Guin creates a compelling protagonist whose fate intrigued me.
 Having studied the Aeneid in high school and felt curious about the epic’s abrupt ending, I welcomed the novel’s imaginative recreation of a world difficult to discern through the mists of time.

 And yet…and yet…throughout my reading of this well-researched narrative, I returned to beautiful, resonant bits I still hold close.
-For example, as she contemplates the two men in the arc of her life who strengthened her self-worth yet wonders if she ever had substance, Lavinia says: “We are all contingent.
+For example, while wondering if she ever had substance as she contemplates the two men in the arc of her life who strengthened her self-worth, Lavinia says: “We are all contingent.
 Resentment is foolish and ungenerous, and even anger is inadequate.
 I am a fleck of light on the surface of the sea, a glint of light from the evening star.
 I live in awe.
 If I never lived at all, yet I am a silent wing on the wind, a bodiless voice in the forest of Albunea.
 I speak, but all I can say is: Go, go on.”
 This is a key passage and makes profound sense when the reader reaches the novel’s end.

 3 thoughts on “Lavinia, by Ursula LeGuin”

 Glad you read it.
 I liked the romance.
 Also liked her interactions with Virgil

 LikeLiked by 1 person

 However Aeneas had little depth